 A diverse group of cybersecurity teams from throughout California submitted applications to compete in this statewide championship round.
 We look forward to announcing the final teams in the lead-up to the final round on June 24 and 25, 2017.

-Understanding the inextricable link between cybersecurity and overall economic vitality, the Innovation and Entrepreneurship Unit works to develop and support cybersecurity partnerships.
+Understanding the inextricable link between cybersecurity and overall economic vitality, GO-Biz works to develop and support cybersecurity partnerships.
 States that proactively address cybersecurity concerns can encourage technological innovation, strengthen workforce development, and assist businesses of all types to become more cyber-secure.

 This proactive approach to cybersecurity is particularly relevant in the development of innovative new products that are connected to the internet.
 California is the leader in many of the new technologies associated with the “Internet of Things” (IoT), the term for the phenomenon in which both physical devices and people are connected to networks that are linked to the internet and communicating sensitive data.
 For example, personal medical devices, home appliances, and automobiles can all be connected to the internet.
 This connectivity can lead to amazing breakthroughs in personal health and economic efficiency, yet it also raises serious concerns about the integrity of such sensitive data.
 By reinforcing its leadership position in cybersecurity, California will continue to be a global innovation trailblazer in the many industries associated with the IoT phenomenon.

-The GO-Biz Innovation and Entrepreneurship Unit works with a variety of stakeholders to support the development of technological solutions, skilled workers, and collaborative processes related to cybersecurity.
+GO-Biz works with a variety of stakeholders to support the development of technological solutions, skilled workers, and collaborative processes related to cybersecurity.
 These partnerships include CyberCalifornia and the California Cybersecurity Task Force.